Internet-Draft OAuth Mission Consent Evidence August 2026

 At an approval event, a Consent-Evidence-capable Mission Issuer MUST:

-1. derive the Authority Set and compute intent_hash and authority_hash under [I-D.draft-mcguinness-oauth-mission];
+1. derive the Authority Set and compute intent_hash, authority_hash, and, where an authority proposal was submitted, proposal_hash under [I-D.draft-mcguinness-oauth-mission];

 2. construct the Consent Disclosure object from that exact Authority Set and Mission Intent;